-Meet Anya Wait, Madison {badass} Birth Doula
+Meet Anya Wait, Madison, wi {badass} Birth Doula

 Hey badass birther, I see you over there…